tjcreedy/metamate/README.md

 The purpose of `dump` mode is to output a set of filtered ASVs without any NUMTs.
 It does this by enacting a single desired threshold set, either by providing the results from a `find` run and selecting the desired threshold set, or by providing an ASV set, other necessary inputs, and a single threshold specification.
 In this latter case, metaMATE runs a slimmed-down version of a `find` run, skipping step 2, running step 4 only once (rather than once for every combination of thresholds), and skipping step 5.
 This functionality is provided for enhanced versatility of the tool for differing applications, but it is recommended that for the most accuracy, `dump` is used on the analysed outputs from a `find` run.

+### `filter-adaptive` introduction

+The purpose of `filter-adaptive` mode is to perform per-sample filtering based on the distribution of known authentic and non-authentic ASVs.
+Instead of applying a global or stratified hard threshold, this mode calculates a filtering threshold for each sample (library) individually.
+This threshold is determined by the abundance distribution of ASVs identified as non-authentic (verified non-authentic) within that sample.
+This allows for dynamic noise removal that adjusts to the sequencing depth and error profile of each sample.

 ## Installation